jefjj/angular-ui-xcodeMirror/README.md

 # angular-ui-xcodeMirror
-Integrates codeMirror and AngularJs, syncronizing ngModel and codeMirror values
+It's a module that integrates codeMirror text editor with AngularJs, syncronizing ngModel and codeMirror values.

 # Require